narmatha14/Coursera-Introduction-to-Embedded-Systems-Software-and-Development-Environments/README.md

-/* Add Author and Project Details here */
+/* Mohamed A. Hassan Baidaq
+and this is my progress in coursera introduction to embedded system development course */